InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/06-serialization/serialization-datetime.rst

     //  "Birthday": "2000-01-02T03:04:05"
     //}

 But sometimes we need to work only with either date part or time part.
-For these goals there are two special types: ``InfinniPlatform.Sdk.Types.Date`` and ``InfinniPlatform.Sdk.Types.Time``.
-The ``JsonObjectSerializer`` supports these types and serializes them using next rules.
+For these goals there are two special types: `Date`_ and `Time`_.
+The `JsonObjectSerializer`_ supports these types and serializes them using next rules.

-* ``Date`` is serialized as a `64-bit signed integer`_ which is the Unix time, defined as the number of seconds that have elapsed since 00:00:00 (UTC), 1 January 1970.
+* `Date`_ is serialized as a `64-bit signed integer`_ which is the Unix time, defined as the number of seconds that have elapsed since 00:00:00 (UTC), 1 January 1970.
-* ``Time`` is serialized as a `double-precision floating-point number`_ which is the number of seconds that have elapsed since 00:00:00.
+* `Time`_ is serialized as a `double-precision floating-point number`_ which is the number of seconds that have elapsed since 00:00:00.

 .. code-block:: csharp
    :emphasize-lines: 5,6,13,14,25,26